What Is Roof Ventilation?

 Roof ventilation serves two main purposes, removing heat in the summer and removing moisture in the winter.
 Having adequate roof ventilation means that there is a steady flow of air throughout the upper part of your home, which keeps temperatures low during summer and reduces condensation during the winter months.

-Achieving Proper Ventilation
+Achieving Proper Attic Ventilation in DFW

 Why Vent Your Attic?